newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/health-club-registration.md

 - `Registered agent|registered-agent` information, including address and phone number
 - All other names under which you do business (DBA or “doing business as” names)
 - Name, address, and business telephone number of each officer, director, principal, or representative with an ownership interest
-- Information on other New Jersey locations or franchise
+- Information on other New Jersey locations or franchises
 - Estimated date of opening for the facility
 - Public solicitation or advertising start date
 - Pre-sale start date and duration